-Meanwhile, concerning the acquisition of the pluri-potency of higher eukaryotic cells, following the iPS cells, the analogous cells triggered simply by stress of various reagent-treatments were reported in rapid succession.
-Nevertheless, to my great surprise, two papers on the STAP cells were reported splendidly and showily toward the end of the writing of these drafts and manuscripts.
+Meanwhile, concerning the gaining the pluri-potency of higher eukaryotic cells, following the iPS cells, the analogous cells triggered by the simple stress of several reagent-treatments were reported in rapid succession.
+Nevertheless, to my great surprise, two papers on the STAP cells were splendidly and showily reported toward the end of the writing of our drafts and manuscripts.
 However, after a little while these two papers were retracted and thereby the existence of the STAP cells came to naught.
-Regrettably and sorrowfully, the so-called STAP scandal was degraded itself to one of the worst injustice in the whole science world, and the Japanese science world, especially the Japanese life science field, was thereby got a violent blow.
-Naturally, the scandal must have indirect effects (such as severe criticisms of reviewers) on our research concerning the 4C theory not a little, although it has not direct effects at all.
+Regrettably and sorrowfully, the so-called STAP scandal was degraded itself to one of the worst injustice in the whole science world, and what was worse, the Japanese science world, especially the Japanese life science field was thereby got a violent blow.
+Naturally, I was afraid that the scandal gives indirect effects (e.g., severe criticisms of reviewers) on our data concerning the 4C theory not a little, although it does not give direct effects at all.

-Anyhow, regardless of this STAP scandal, I decided to publish at least our book at my own expense as a scientist out of office in the worst case, since I could not obtain additional data any more and feared that these papers should be rejected thereby in the peer review by severe referees, when those are submitted.
-Based on these my own experiences, concerning a means for further efficient development of science, I should like to express my brief opinion as follows.
-First, when scientists retire thoroughly, I guess that most of them should have a lot of certain but immature/unpublished results, which are taken over by nobody.
-To prevent the huge unquestionable data from being left over as unpublished and come to naught secretly, it should be necessary for scientist community to make suitable resorts of publishing these unpublished data (of course, their reliabilities are essential) as gemstone with hidden potential, besides the so-called formal journals in which mature results are published as papers/reports in complete forms.
-However, though this idea may be contrary to the ordinary opinion of the community and also the general public now, especially after the historic STAP scandal.
-Because, in future, someone can initiate and develop new research projects using some of these authentic data just as the start line without waste of time, effort and grant, even though they are incompletely/immaturely published.
+Anyhow, regardless of the STAP scandal, I decided to publish our data on the 4C theory as my retirement commemorative monograph at my own expense as a scientist out of office in the worst case, since I could not obtain additional data any more and thereby I feared that our data should be rejected in the peer review by severe referees when those are submitted.
+Based on my own experiences, concerning a means for further efficient development of sciences, I should like to express my brief opinion as follows.
+First, when scientists retire thoroughly, I guess that most of them have lots of certain but immature and unpublished results that are taken over by nobody.
+To prevent the huge unquestionable data from being left over as unpublished and come to naught secretly, it is necessary for the scientist community to make suitable resorts to publish these unpublished data (of course, their reliabilities are essential) as the gemstone with a hidden potential, besides the so-called formal Journals, in which the mature results are published as papers and reports in complete forms.
+Although this idea may be contrary to the ordinary opinion of the scientist community and the general public now especially after the historic STAP scandal, the reason is as follows.
+If it is possible, in future, someone can initiate and develop new research projects using some of these authentic data just as the start line without waste of time, effort and grant, even though those are incompletely and immaturely published.